pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 content of the dictionary, it is possible to abuse the dictionary to turn it into a tracking cookie.

-To mitigate any additional tracking concerns, clients SHOULD treat dictionaries in the same way that they treat cookies.
+To mitigate any additional tracking concerns, clients MUST treat dictionaries in the same way that they treat cookies.
 This includes partitioning the storage as cookies are partitioned as well as clearing the dictionaries whenever cookies are cleared.

 --- back

-# Acknowledgments
-{:numbered="false"}